Ngiwa Yarna Committee

 Council's Ngiwa Yarna Committee (formerly the Aboriginal Action Committee) was established in late 2011 as a way of strengthening Council’s relationships and engagement with the local Aboriginal community.
 The purpose of the committee is to improve and enhance the wellbeing of the Aboriginal community in the Mildura Rural City Council municipality.

-The committee meets monthly in a hybrid format – both online, and at Council’s Deakin Avenue Service Centre.
+The committee meets monthly in a hybrid format – both online, and at Council’s Benetook Room at the Alfred Deakin Centre.

 Committee membership consists of community members, Elders, representatives from key local Aboriginal organisations and committees and two Councillors.